Navyap013/Home-Chef-Market-Place/README.md

 Usage Flow

-Chefs sign up and build their profile—adding dishes and personal details.
+1.Chefs sign up and build their profile—adding dishes and personal details.

-Customers explore listings, apply filters, and place meal orders.
+2. Customers explore listings, apply filters, and place meal orders.

-Orders are handled and tracked by the backend; chefs manage order fulfillment.
+3. Orders are handled and tracked by the backend; chefs manage order fulfillment.

-Customers provide feedback and reviews post-delivery.
+4. Customers provide feedback and reviews post-delivery.

 Contributing